markkolich/havalo-client/README.md

 import static org.apache.http.HttpHeaders.IF_MATCH;

-// An SHA-1 hash for the version of the object you want to delete. final String ifMatch = "de9f2c7fd25e1b3afad3e85a0bd17d9b100db4b3";
+// An SHA-1 hash for the version of the object you want to delete. final String myHash = "de9f2c7fd25e1b3afad3e85a0bd17d9b100db4b3";

 // Delete the object at path "foobar/cat" only if that object's hash
 // equals "de9f2c7fd25e1b3afad3e85a0bd17d9b100db4b3".
 final HttpResponseEither<HttpFailure,Integer> delete =
   client.deleteObject(
-    new Header[]{new BasicHeader(IF_MATCH, ifMatch)},
+    new Header[]{new BasicHeader(IF_MATCH, myHash)},
     "foobar", "cat"
   );

 if(delete.success()) {
-  // Deletion successful.
+  // Success!
 } else {
-  // Deletion failed, get the resulting HTTP status code
+  // Failed, get the resulting HTTP status code so
-  // so we can see what exactly happened. final Integer result = delete.left();
+  // we can see what happened.
+  final Integer result = delete.left();
   switch(result) {
     case 404: